 There are so many couples that will tell you wedding planning was stressful.
 They might even add that it was not what they imagined it to be.
-If that is the case, I would say that they started off without a plan in place to give them what they wanted.
-Sometimes, couples want more out of their wedding than they are willing to pay for.
+In some cases that is true.
+However, if you are planning a DC wedding, I recommend starting with a wedding plan.

 Now I’m not here to bash any couple who says they had a stressful wedding experience.
 What I would like to do is give you 10 tips so that you can avoid having an anxiety attack each time you think about your DC wedding.